BestTimesToVisit.com Logo

 Ascend to the Yellow Fortress for Sunset

-Step back in time at the War Tunnel Museum, a poignant reminder of Sarajevo's siege.
-Walking through the preserved section of the tunnel offers a visceral understanding of the city's struggle and survival.
-It's a deeply moving experience that provides crucial context to Sarajevo's modern identity.
+Step back in time at the Tunnel of Hope (Tunel Spasa), a poignant reminder of Sarajevo's resilience during the siege.
+Walking through a section of the tunnel and viewing the accompanying exhibits offers a profound understanding of the city's struggle and survival.
+It's a deeply moving experience that provides crucial historical context.

 See all 8 things to do →